Historic brick warehouse office building in Portland's Central Eastside Industrial District

 GET IN TOUCH

-Contact Matt Lyman at Norris & Stevens about leasing, renewing, or evaluating office space in the Lloyd District.
-Whether you're a tenant comparing Lloyd against Downtown or suburban options, a landlord assessing pricing and concession strategy for your building, or an investor evaluating acquisition targets in the submarket, share your situation and Matt will follow up with current market context and a recommended approach.
+Contact Matt Lyman at Norris & Stevens about leasing, renewing, or evaluating office space in the Central Eastside and Close-In SE.
+Whether you're a tenant comparing the CEID against Downtown or Lloyd District options, a landlord assessing pricing and concession strategy for your building, or an investor evaluating acquisition targets in this submarket, share your situation and Matt will follow up with current market context and a recommended approach.

-Include your space requirements — size range, parking needs, building class preferences, budget parameters, and timeline — and Matt will respond with current Lloyd District availability, recent lease comps, and clear next steps.
+Include your space requirements — size range, parking needs, building type preferences, budget parameters, and timeline — and Matt will respond with current Central Eastside availability, recent lease comps, and clear next steps.